sophiagzf/teamHoward/README.md

 Please make sure you have the following Python libraries: pandas, papermill, nbconvert, jupyter

-There are two command line files to run:
+### There are two command line files to run:

 papermill create_report.ipynb create_report.ipynb -p YEAR {YEAR FOR REPORT}

 jupyter nbconvert --to html create_report.ipynb --output reports/report_{YEAR FOR REPORT}.html --no-input

+### Example:
+papermill create_report.ipynb create_report.ipynb -p YEAR 2022
+jupyter nbconvert --to html create_report.ipynb --output reports/report_2022.html --no-input

+The above commands will create the data report with information from 2022 College Scorecard and IPEDS data along with visualizations to see change over time for all years in your database before and including 2022.

 Please make sure to rename the html file in the second command to the year that the report came from!
 The reports folder is in the gitignore.
 From the html file, you can download it as a pdf by opening the file in a web browser, such as Chrome, and selecting 'Save to PDF' when you print the page.